ildarg/dbviewer/readme.txt

 Not implemented:
 - Comments for auto documentation
-- Cotroller and Logger in AOP
+- Controller and Logger in AOP
 - Meta data for each column
-- Coverage for all services, only cotroller tests provided
+- Coverage for all services, only controller tests provided
 - Data return as String to simplify project

 API provided: